 Early feedback from schools and families on the programme has included:

 Following a successful first year, the NHS South East London Learning Disability and Autism Programme has secured funding to expand PINS in 2025/26.
-The programme will be rolled out to 30 more schools, while continuing to support and embed learning in the 48 already involved.
+The programme will be rolled out to 30 more schools.

 This work reflects a growing commitment across health and education to move from reactive services to early, community-based, needs-led support—helping children thrive and reducing pressure on NHS services.